 On really hot days, the temperature in the firing aisle between the boilers can reach 130 degrees F. The entire engine room is a symphony of motion, since all the auxiliaries are powered by small, single-cylinder reciprocating steam engines.
 The motion is accompanied by the characteristic aroma of steam, fuel oil and hot lubricating oil that steam engineers love so dearly.

-Most of the BROWN's licensed engineers are World War II veterans who hold unlimited licenses as chief engineers of steam vessels, of any horsepower.
+Many of the BROWN's licensed engineers are veterans of World War II, the Korean War, the Viet Nam war or of more recent experience who hold unlimited licenses as chief engineers of steam vessels, of any horsepower.
 Many of the oilers and firemen/watertenders are veterans as well.
 Project Liberty Ship, however, has begun a comprehensive training program to instruct younger volunteers in the art and science of triple-expansion steam engineering.
 It takes years of experience, skill and knowledge and long hours of hard, dirty work to keep this great engine running.

 As long as Project Liberty Ship has engineers to fire the BROWN's boilers and operate her machinery, she will continue her mission as a "living, steaming memorial" to those who built, sailed and defended our wartime merchant marine.